 We will not receive any proceeds from the sale of shares of the common stock by the selling stockholders.
-However, 7,518,145 shares of common stock offered by this prospectus are issuable in the future upon the exercise of common stock purchase warrants.
-If all of these warrants are exercised, we will receive aggregate gross proceeds of approximately \$1.8 million.
+However, 501,206 shares of common stock offered by this prospectus are issuable in the future upon the exercise of common stock purchase warrants.
+If all of these warrants are exercised, except in limited circumstances we will receive aggregate gross proceeds of approximately \$1.8 million.
 We expect to use the proceeds from the exercise of these warrants, if any, for general corporate purposes.